rockview/nova/README.md

 # Data General Nova Emulator
-Emulator for Data Genral Nova 16-bit minicomputer.
+Emulator for Data General Nova 16-bit minicomputer.

 The primary motivation for this project is to learn about the go programming language, but I also have a fondness for this machine as I learned to program it